soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E1A_Setup-Protege_en.md

 Module 2: **Modeling with CIDOC CRM – Understanding and Applying**

-Activation Unit M2E1A: **Mapping the conceptual model to CIDOC CRM**
+Activation Unit M2E1A: **Setting up the working environment with Protégé**

 **Duration:** ~ 15 min.